 Institutional review board statement: The study was reviewed and approved by the Xinxiang Central Hospital, The Fourth Clinical College of Xinxiang Medical University Institutional Review Board.

+Informed consent statement: Patients were not required to give informed consent to the study because the analysis used anonymous clinical data that were obtained after each patient agreed to treatment by written consent.

 Conflict-of-interest statement: Dr. Kong has nothing to disclose.

 Data sharing statement: No additional data are available.

+STROBE statement: The authors have read the STROBE Statement—checklist of items, and the manuscript was prepared and revised according to the STROBE Statement—checklist of items.

 Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution NonCommercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: https://creativecommons.org/Licenses/by-nc/4.0/